Pre-exposure Prophylaxis (PrEP)

 NZAF is committed to advocating for PrEP to be made available to those at highest risk of HIV in New Zealand.
 Our advocacy efforts to date and work in progress include:

-- Advocating for inclusion of PrEP in the Ministry of Health Sexual and Reproductive Health Action Plan;
+- Advocating for a Ministry of Health position on PrEP and inclusion of PrEP in the New Zealand Sexual and Reproductive Health Action Plan;

 - In collaboration with Auckland Regional Sexual Health Service, University of Auckland School of Population Health and Body Positive, developing the NZPrEP study in Auckland;